Responsive Images

 (max-width: 300px)

-- It describes a possible state that the screen can be in.(max-width: 300px)
+— This describes a possible state that the screen can be in.(max-width: 300px)

 orprint